home | bio | バイオ | recordings | arrangements | teaching | reeds | contact info

 The New York Times

 The Best Piazzolla in New York.
 On Monday afternoon, there couldn’t have been anything better...an impressively inclusive overview of Piazzolla’s career.
-Piercy’s often mournful clarinet, flying over Hickman’s tasteful, understated piano and Odaka’s insistent, pulsing bass brought out every bit of melody in the program.
+Piercy’s often mournful clarinet brought out every bit of melody in the program.
 The crowd was spellbound.
 If Piercy’s planned upcoming recording of Piazzolla works is anything like this, it’ll be amazing.

 Lucid Culture